sasmlange/Classes/extending.rst

 We made a new class, **My_Class**.
 In the parentheses is our class we made earlier, **Basic_Class**.
 Inside **My_Class** we have a command, **pass**. **pass** is just a place holder.
 We use it because we need something indented.
-We could have put any code there like :py:`a = 1`.
+We could have put any code there like :code:`a = 1`.
 It could be anything.
 Now lets check if it works.

 .. code-block:: python